xxpwnxxx420lord/Novaware/README.md

 ### User Issues
 If its not the supposed utility at fault, please try some troubleshooting steps.
 1. Deleting the newvape folder (WITH THE GAME CLOSED).
-2. Making sure you have connection to [the main loadstring.](https://raw.githubusercontent.com/7GrandDadPGN/VapeV4ForRoblox/refs/heads/main/NewMainScript.lua)
+2. Making sure you have connection to [the main loadstring.](https://raw.githubusercontent.com/xxpwnxxx420lord/Novaware/refs/heads/main/NewMainScript.lua)
-3. Ensuring no external script is conflicting with vape.
+3. Ensuring no external script is conflicting with NovaWare.

 ## Developers & Credits
-[7GrandDad](https://github.com/7GrandDadPGN) - Lead maintainer of the project - vaperoblox on Discord
+[Luke](https://xxpwnxxx420lord) - owner and developer of novaware [7GrandDad](https://github.com/7GrandDadPGN) - maker of vape v4
 <br/>
 [rce-incorporated](https://github.com/rce-incorporated/Fiu) - Luau bytecode disassembly with modifications
 <br/>